 - Because IPT’s charter does not require IPT to pursue a transaction to provide liquidity to stockholders, there is no public trading market for shares of IPT’s common stock and there are limits on the ownership, transferability and redemption of shares of IPT’s common stock, which will significantly limit the liquidity of the investment, stockholders must be prepared to hold their shares for an indefinite length of time;

-- The offering price in IPT will not accurately represent the current value of IPT’s assets at any particular time;
+- The offering price in IPT will not accurately represent the current value of IPT’s assets at any particular time.

 - IPT has operated and elected to be treated as a REIT for U.S. federal income tax purposes, commencing with the taxable year that ended on December 31, 2013.
-If IPT fails to qualify as a REIT, it could adversely affect IPT’s operations and its ability to make distributions to stockholders;
+If IPT fails to qualify as a REIT, it would adversely affect IPT’s operations and its ability to make distributions to stockholders;

 - The use of leverage increases the risk of loss; and